Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: Related Work and Prerequisites

-\paragraph{Opinion dynamics.} Computational models of opinion dynamics range from RNN-based sequential models of stance change~\cite{Kong2022} and sociologically-informed neural networks embedding classical models (DeGroot, bounded confidence) within deep learning frameworks~\cite{okawa2022sinn}, to variational inference approaches for agent-based model calibration~\cite{lenti2025variational}.
-Complementary work measures social influence empirically via crowdsourced pairwise comparisons~\cite{Ram2024}, disentangles source, content, and spreading pathways to content diffusion via Hawkes processes~\cite{Calderon2024b}, and enables early detection of emerging narratives via state space models~\cite{Tian2025ICMamba}.
-At the platform level, Cinus et al.~\cite{cinus2022recommenders} show that people recommenders amplify echo chambers only when substantial initial homophily already exists---otherwise algorithmic effects are negligible.
-Across these approaches, a common limitation is the assumption of known social neighbourhoods (e.g., Twitter follower graphs) and fixed user populations; on Reddit, networks must be inferred from reply structure, and the user population is open: participants arrive and depart freely.
+\paragraph{Opinion dynamics.} Computational models of opinion dynamics range from RNN-based sequential models of stance change~\cite{Kong2022} and sociologically-informed neural networks embedding classical models (DeGroot, bounded confidence) within deep learning frameworks~\cite{okawa2022sinn}, to variational inference approaches for agent-based model calibration~\cite{lenti2025variational}, with generative agent simulations reproducing emergent social ties and homophilous network structure from individual interaction rules~\cite{Schneider2025}.
+Complementary work measures social influence via crowdsourced pairwise comparisons and psychosocial-inspired diffusion models~\cite{Ram2024,Ram2026}, disentangles diffusion pathways via Hawkes processes~\cite{Calderon2024b}, models engagement as a sequence of social-exchange decisions~\cite{Tian2026}, and detects emerging narratives via state-space models~\cite{Tian2025ICMamba}.
+At the platform level, Cinus et al.~\cite{cinus2022recommenders} show that people recommenders amplify echo chambers only when substantial initial homophily already exists; otherwise algorithmic effects are negligible.
+A common limitation is the assumption of known social neighbourhoods (e.g., Twitter follower graphs) and fixed user populations; on Reddit, networks must be inferred from reply structure, and the population is open, as participants arrive and depart freely.

-On Reddit, opinion change alters subsequent community participation patterns~\cite{petruzzellis2023opinion}, yet prior studies overwhelmingly treat stance prediction \emph{unconditionally}---predicting a user's future stance without accounting for whether they will remain present~\cite{Kong2022,Largeron2021}.
-A field experiment by Oswald et al.~\cite{oswald2025disentangling} confirms that online political discussions are dominated by a small, systematically atypical active minority, establishing experimentally that self-selection distorts observed opinion distributions.
+On Reddit, opinion change alters subsequent community participation patterns~\cite{petruzzellis2023opinion}, yet prior studies overwhelmingly treat stance prediction \emph{unconditionally}: they predict a user's future stance without accounting for whether the user will remain present~\cite{Kong2022,Largeron2021}.
+A field experiment by Oswald et al.~\cite{oswald2025disentangling} shows online political discussions are dominated by a systematically atypical active minority, so self-selection distorts observed opinion distributions.
 No prior work formally quantifies how user attrition biases longitudinal polarisation estimates, nor jointly models presence and stance as interconnected outcomes.
 We address both: we analyse which features predict departure versus opinion persistence (\cref{sec:presence}), and we identify survivorship bias as a fundamental confound in stance dynamics (\cref{sec:discussion}).